lachesis17/FASTAPI-Docker/README.md

 - Text File

-Using the provided example to submit a plaintext,txt file:
+Using the provided example to submit a plaintext.txt file:
 ```
 /example.txt
 ```